 All lined parking stalls must be a minimum of eight feet, six inches (8’6”) in width.
 In addition, 60% of all lined parking stalls must be a minimum of nine (9) feet in width.
 All parking stalls that have a width of 8’6” must not be located immediately adjacent to any vertical obstruction.

-The cost of residential tenant parking for market-rate units shall be charged separately from residential tenant rents.
-One parking stall shall be provided for the household of each Inclusionary Unit without charge to the tenant of such unit.
+The cost of residential tenant parking for market-rate units shall be charged separately from residential tenant rents, with the same rental period for both the units and the parking.
+One (1) parking stall shall be provided for the household of each Inclusionary Unit without charge to the tenant of such unit.

 Managed or valet parking is permitted pursuant to a professionally-prepared Parking Management Plan, which shall be maintained on file and available for review upon request by the Director of Planning and Development or the Director of the Transportation Division of Public Works.
 Valet parking must be located within the Site.